eberhampton/tabtools/README.md

 ## About

-TabTools is built and maintained by [Eber (Tochina)](https://github.com/eberhampton).
+TabTools is built and maintained by elhbridge.
 AI assists with code generation (primarily Claude).
 I handle infrastructure, deployment, design direction, and all operational decisions.
-This collaboration is disclosed openly — the same approach used across my other projects at [bobrew.dev](https://bobrew.dev).

 ## License